NVIDIA-RTX/RTXNTC/README.md

 ### Cooperative Vector and Inference

 Decompressing texels with NTC requires reading the latent data corresponding to a given texture coordinate and then performing an *inference* operation by running it through a small Multi-Layer Perceptron (MLP) network whose weights are determined during compression and stored as part of the compressed bundle.
 While this operation is modest relative to the massive networks employed by many other deep learning applications it still carries a significant computational cost relative to the average pixel shader commonly seen in 3D rendering applications.
-Fortunately, NTC is able to benefit from new [Cooporative Vector](https://registry.khronos.org/vulkan/specs/latest/man/html/VK_NV_cooperative_vector.html) extensions for Vulkan and Direct3D 12 which allow pixel shaders to leverage the same hardware acceleration used in large network inference.
+Fortunately, NTC is able to benefit from new [Cooperative Vector](https://registry.khronos.org/vulkan/specs/latest/man/html/VK_NV_cooperative_vector.html) extensions for Vulkan and Direct3D 12 which allow pixel shaders to leverage the same hardware acceleration used in large network inference.
 On Ada- and Blackwell-class GPUs this provides a 2-4x improvement in inference throughput over competing optimal implementations that do not utilize these new extensions.

 In order to provide robust backwards compatibility, fallback implementations of the inference code using the `DP4a` instructions or regular integer math have also been provided.
 This will allow for the decompression code to be executed reliably on any platform that supports at least Direct3D 12 Shader Model 6; however, there will be substantial performance improvements on newer GPUs.
 See [System Requirements](#system-requirements) for more details.